richardsunny2015/You-Dont-Know-JS/up & going/ch2.md

 ## `this` Identifier

-Another very commonly misunderstood concept in JavaScript is the `this` identifier.
+BOOKMARK Another very commonly misunderstood concept in JavaScript is the `this` identifier.
 Again, there's a couple of chapters on it in the *this & Object Prototypes* title of this series, so here we'll just briefly introduce the concept.

 While it may often seem that `this` is related to "object-oriented patterns," in JS `this` is a different mechanism.